The stylesheets V3.2 Aug 2020

 Changing the styles

-This can be done in two ways by opening the main admin page.
+This can be done in the main admin page.
 Under Styles: is a drop-down list where any of the following can be selected and opened with Get styles:

 - Current styles (the styles currently in use)